birlorg/pwgen/README.md

 If you have problems running the binary in releases, see [redbeans install section](https://redbean.dev/#install) below the actual installation which you can skip, it has platform specific notes that might be useful.
 Feel free to send a patch updating this for your particular platform.

+The passwords follow a predictable, easy pattern and are easy to share verbally over the phone, etc.

 ### security

 It's not high-security, but it's reasonable-ish security.
 We pull from /dev/random if it exists, otherwise we use the current time as our random seed generation.
 Again, not perfect, but reasonable-ish for it to just work, which is more important.

+Personally I use this when I need to set an intial password to share for other people.
+So it's a short-duration, initial password for others.
+Otherwise I use my password managers generator.

 The [wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) comes from the [EFF](https://www.eff.org)'s [passphrase wordlist](https://www.eff.org/document/passphrase-wordlists).
 It's compiled into the binary.
 You don't have to do anything.